 In February 2013, apixaban was approved by The National Institute for Health and Care Excellence (NICE) for use within the UK.
-It is prescribed for reducing AF-related stroke risk in people with AF that is not caused by a heart valve problem.
+It is prescribed for reducing AF-related stroke risk in people with AF where the cause is not a heart valve problem.
 Apixaban is a medication that has a direct effect on the enzyme called 'Ten A', often written 'Xa'.
 This is part of the clotting cascade that leads to the soluble fibrinogen being converted to the fibrous fibrin, then causing clots (thrombus).
-This controlled blocking of Xa stops the blood clotting as quickly so helps to prevent the formation of clots in the heart that cause strokes.
+This controlled blocking of Xa stops the blood clotting as quickly, which helps to prevent the formation of clots in the heart that cause strokes.